PeterRatgen/IV-9Clock/README.md

 At this time we-ve yet to examine power delivery to the chips.

 At this time, we've experimented with programming "hello world" type programs.
 Of course C programming will be used. `avr-gcc` will be used for compiling code and `avrdude` will be used for uploading code.
-To program the chip we will use the PICKIT2, as is supported by `avrdude`. to control the PICKIT2 we will use MPLAB IDE 8.92.
+More specifically we will use `AVRDUDESS 2.6`.
+To program the chip we will use the PICKIT2, as is supported by `AVRDUDESS 2.6`. to control the PICKIT2 we will use MPLAB IDE 8.92.

 ## Component list